vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 B. G. TILAK.

-This letter was taken by the gentleman to whom it was addressed to the Moderate leaders but no compro- mise was arrived at, as the Moderates were all along bent upon the retrogression of the Congress at any cost.
+This letter was taken by the gentleman to whom it was addressed to the Moderate leaders but no compro###mise was arrived at, as the Moderates were all along bent upon the retrogression of the Congress at any cost.
 A Convention of the Moderates was, therefore, held, in the Pandal, the next day, where the Nationalists were